alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 \end{align}
 $$

-where $\alpha$ is the learning rate that define the size of the step taken into the direction of the steepest descent during each iteraction [2].
+Where $\alpha$ is the learning rate that define the size of the step taken into the direction of the steepest descent during each iteraction [2].
 Also is commun to define this parameter by trial and error.

-As Gauss-Newton method, the Anto and Oskar thesis provide with the pseudocode to use more lately.
+Where $\alpha$, is the learning reate that determines the size of the step taken in the direction of the steepest descent during each iteration of the gradient descent method [2].
+It is common to define this parameter by trial and error

 ```latex
 goal_pose = y